-These Italian inspired turkey burgers are an amazingly tasty lunch or dinner option that is perfect for summer time!
+These Italian-inspired turkey burgers are an amazingly tasty lunch or dinner option that is perfect for summertime!
 A turkey burger to me isn’t complete without adding fresh herbs – also, why not sneak in some greens while you’re at it?
-To easily chop up the fresh herbs and spinach I just added them to my blender and processed until they were finely chopped.
+To easily chop up the fresh herbs and spinach I just added them to my blender and processed them until they were finely chopped.

 How to Make Italian Turkey Burgers

-Italian-style turkey burgers are super versatile and taste amazing topped with pesto, mozzarella, avocado, arugala… I could go on and on.
-My favorite toppings combination so far has been my deliciously rich tomat-free sauce, dairy-free mozarella, and fresh basil.
+Italian-style turkey burgers are super versatile and taste amazing topped with pesto, mozzarella, avocado, and arugula… I could go on and on.
+My favorite toppings combination so far has been my deliciously rich tomato-free sauce, dairy-free mozzarella, and fresh basil.

 Add spinach, fresh parsley, and basil leaves to a blender.
 Process for 30 seconds or until finely chopped.